Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Soundness and Examples

-So intuitively, $\Gamma'$ is $\Gamma$ after some reduction steps but only in a unique usage.
-Note that we obtain immediately that if all types in $\Gamma$ are reliable then all types in $\Gamma'$ are also reliable by definition of reliability.
+So, $\Gamma'$ is $\Gamma$ after some reduction steps but only in a unique usage.
+We obtain immediately that if all types in $\Gamma$ are reliable then all types in $\Gamma'$ are also reliable by definition of reliability.